An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Herpes viruses.
 In adults, herpes simplex virus and varicella zoster (the cause of chicken pox) can cause pneumonia in people with impaired immune systems.

 - Severe acute respiratory syndrome (SARS).
 SARS is a respiratory infection caused by a coronavirus, which appears to have jumped from animals to humans.
-The disease was first reported in China in 2003 but has not been a problem in recent years.
+The disease was first reported in China in 2003.

 Avian Influenza Pneumonia